dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 *is the idea feasible?*

 ## Architecture
-Core to realizing FluidCloud are key architectural components.
+Core to realising FluidCloud are key architectural components.
 The ‘CloudConduit’ handles and coordinates the overall (partial) relocation of the service.
 Viaducts form a ‘path’ between cloud providers (if needed with underlying support of the network).
 The CloudConduit is responsible for setting up the ‘Viaduct’.
 Within Viaducts, ‘Migrators’ are placed on these to adapt the Application, it’s environment and if necessary data as it relocates through the Viaduct.
 In order to relocate a service efficiently the CloudConduit can establish multiple Viaducts.
 The CloudConduit analyses the service to be relocated and based on that it uses the ‘Broker’ to find suitable replacement providers.
 Based on the replacement providers the CloudConduit uses the Broker again to find suitable Migrators to aid the relocation process.

 ## Implementation

+Python implementation, show concrete architecture?

+Describe testing environment.
+It should have some sort of realistic workload (e.g. a wordpress app?)

+CloudConduit:

+ * processes requests for services to be migrated
+ * inspects services for subcomponents and their dependencies
+ * generates a tasks list - migration manifest
+ * these tasks are distributed to migrators either in parallel or sequentially ?

 Migrators: